mnebuerquo/add-my-account/readme.md

 All you have to do is copy/paste two commands to the shell and then I can help you fix your server:

-First command downloads the script:
+First command downloads the script to your current directory:
 ```bash
 wget https://raw.githubusercontent.com/mnebuerquo/add-my-account/master/add-my-account.sh
 ```